coursera1/getdata-008/README.md

 * We merge the train and test sets to form the *tidySet*
 * We then prepare the second dataset by grouping on the setName, SubjectID and ActivityName
 * We obtain the second dataset *groupedTidySet* by summarising each column variables with the mean function
+* Finaly, the tidy set is written to a file